Tonga races to prevent a ‘tsunami of covid’ as rescue efforts begin after underwater volcano disaster

 The breakdown of Tonga’s phone and Internet communications has led to an anxious wait for families, especially those living abroad.

-Sela Fonua, a 35-year-old in Auckland, New Zealand, spoke with her family Sunday morning, via a satellite phone at a Tongan government office where her brother worked.
+Sela Fonua, a 35-year-old in Auckland, New Zealand, spoke with her family Sunday morning via a satellite phone at a Tongan government office where her brother worked.

 The biggest problem on Tongatapu, the largest island in the archipelago where her family and much of the country’s population live, was volcanic ash in the eruption’s aftermath and concerns about the water supply, Fonua said.